PhD in Clinical-Community Psychology

 Clinical Competency

 Clinical competency is demonstrated through preparation of a clinical portfolio that will be evaluated by an ad hoc committee.
 Criteria for the clinical portfolio are clearly defined and samples will be provided for students.
-Students must demonstrate clinical competency before applying to advance to internship and must pass the clinical competency and community competency before starting PSY A686.
+Students must demonstrate clinical and research competency before applying to advance to internship and must pass the clinical and research competency and pass their dissertation proposal defense before starting PSY A686.

 Community Competency